thientran2020/data/README.md

 ## DATA - FINANCIAL CLI TOOL

-A great tool helps you manage your financial data ^^
+A great tool helps you manage your financial data with beautiful color-coded output ^^

 ### INSTALLATION
 There are 2 ways: either use `brew tap` (recommended) or clone the project with `git`. </br>